katherine-barbano/Breakout/README.md

 does not exist, no action is taken.
 - "D": Deletes the first block in the level and adds 5 to score.
 First block is defined as the block that exists farthest to the top left of the screen.
 - "P": Drops the first power up in the level.
-First power up is defined as TODO!!!!
+First power up is defined as the one in the block that exists farthest to the top left of the screen.
 - "T": Adds 10 seconds to the time for the current level.
 - "K": Drops all power ups in the level at one time.
 - "S": Decreases the score needed to win the current level by 10 points.